 The Covid-19 crisis has reduced the number of correctional staff, and in many places states are unable to provide adequate security, which leads to more violence and abuse within jails and prisons.

 In Alabama, which has the highest rate of prison homicide in the nation, two incarcerated men died violently in two different prisons in less than one week in March, and a third was killed in April.
-Their murders bring the death toll in Alabama prisons to 10 homicides in the past eight months and 26 in the past two years.
+In June, 67-year-old Moses Knight became the 15th person murdered in an Alabama prison since the U.S. Department of Justice informed Alabama officials last year that the state’s prison system “routinely violates the constitutional rights of prisoners” by failing to protect them from rampant violence and sexual abuse.

 Jails are filled with people who have not been convicted of a crime,1 Some 74% of people held in jails across the U.S. are not convicted of any crime.
 Prison Policy Initiative, Mass Incarceration: The Whole Pie 2020 (Mar.
 24, 2020). many of whom need medical care and social services that jails consistently fail to provide.
 Even without a public health crisis, too many people in jail are denied adequate medical care.